Museum of Brands tickets & tours | Price comparison

 Sunday: 11 am to 5 pm

-The museum notes periodic full or partial temporary-exhibition closures between April 20 and June 4, 2026.
+Temporary-exhibition spaces have periodic full or partial closures between April 20 and June 4, 2026, while the main Time Tunnel remains open.
+The Branding Britain exhibition is unavailable on June 18, 2026, but the rest of the museum stays open; the museum closes early at 4 pm on June 26, 2026 and opens late at 12 noon on August 2, 2026.
 It also closes for Notting Hill Carnival on August 30-31, 2026, and for the holidays on December 24-26, 2026.
-Check the official key information page before you go.
+Check the key information page before you go.

 tickets